by Lady H

 The cool air outside the complex is refreshing on Henry's skin, and she holds off putting on her coat for a good minute before the October winds cause her to start shivering.
 At least her hiccups have gone, she thinks happily.
 None of the others seem to share Henry's positivity though.

-As soon as they are a fair distance down the street, Darcy turns on James.
+As soon as they are a fair distance away from the building into the car park, Darcy turns on James.
 “What on earth were you playing at James?!
 I can't believe you got us kicked out!”
-She shouts, her voice travelling back to them on the wind above the noise of the traffic driving by.
+She shouts, her voice travelling back to them on the wind above the noise of the passing traffic.

 “Me?”
 James looks at her as if she were crazy as the three of them catch up with her and come to a stop.